edkreuk/FMD_FRAMEWORK/FMD_DATA_LOGGING.md

 ---
 Title: Pipeline logging in the FMD Framework
-Description: Learn how pipeline, notebook and copy activity execution is logged and monitored in the Fabric Metadata-Driven (FMD) Framework.
+Description: Learn how pipeline, notebook and copy activity execution is logged and monitored in the Fabric Metadata-Driven Framework (FMD).
 Topic: how-to
 Date: 08/2025
 Author: edkreuk